Are you looking to become an EU or Portuguese resident (and eventually a citizen) without needing to move there full-time?

 Which requirements do you need to meet?

-1. Maintain the investment for a minimum period of five years.
+- Maintain the investment for a minimum period of five years.

-2. Spend a minimum of seven days in Portugal during the first year after being issued your initial residence card, followed by 14 days during each two-year period after being issued each subsequent residency card.
+- Spend a minimum of 14 days in Portugal during each two-year period after being issued your first residency card.

-However, if you were issued an initial two-year permit, to be on the safe side, it’s better to meet both requirements, for example, by spending seven days every year.
+ℹ️ Good to know: Residency cards used to be issued first for one year, then renewed for successive two-year periods.
+Despite each residence permit now lasting two years, the law still states that you must spend seven days in Portugal in the first year, followed by 14 days every two years after that.
+To be on the safe side, it’s better to meet both requirements, for example, by spending seven days every year.
 Or you could spend 14 days in year one, year three, year five, and so on.

 What are the available Golden Visa investment options?